Why Pap tests matter: what women need to know

 During a pelvic exam, your health care provider looks at and feels your reproductive organs — including your uterus and ovaries.
 This may help detect certain conditions.
 Pap tests are often done during a pelvic exam.

-A. Try to schedule your Pap test about five days after the last day of your period.
+Try to schedule your Pap test about five days after the last day of your period.
 You shouldn't have it during your period.
 For more accurate results, it's best to avoid certain activities before you test.
 In the two to three days beforehand, avoid having vaginal sex - and don't use tampons, birth control foams, vaginal creams or douches.

 Your health provider may also talk with you about HPV testing.
 That’s because most cervical cancer is caused by human papillomavirus (HPV) infections.